 - Place on a wire rack to cool.
 It's better if you eat it when it's still hot.
 Allow it cool to ambient temperature before storing for 2-3 days at room temperature in sealed plastic bags.

-Video on How to make Pan Mexicano
+Recipe Video: How to make Pan Mexicano

 Watch the video know-how of Pan dulce Mexicano.
 Have a audio-visual clue and in depth explanations on how to make Pan Mexicano.
 Below is the video on how to prepare Pan Mexicano.